vaut-io/bevae/src/content/en/articles/2-en-pain-ii.md

 ---
 translationKey: article2-2
 title: Pain II
-subtitle: biology
+subtitle: how it works
 description: Find out how your brain, body, and environment interact to create pain from a biological perspective.
-readtime: '-'
+readTime: '-'
-audience: patients
 ---

+## Current classification

 <a href="/en/articles/pain-iii">Next article</a>